Sulfonyl halide

-Structure

 Sulfonyl halides have tetrahedral sulfur centres attached to two oxygen atoms, an organic radical, and a halide.
 In a representative example, methanesulfonyl chloride, the S=O, S−C, and S−Cl bond distances are respectively 142.4, 176.3, and 204.6 pm.

 Sulfonyl chlorides

 Sulfonic acid chlorides, or sulfonyl chlorides, are a sulfonyl halide with the general formula RSO2Cl.

 Production

 Arylsulfonyl chlorides are made industrially in a two-step, one-pot reaction from an arene (in this case, benzene) and chlorosulfuric acid: